pwdel/openllm-framework/README.md

 ```
 This approach allows for efficient fine-tuning because it maintains the general capabilities learned during pre-training, it provides a mechanism to adapt the model to specific tasks with minimal adjustments, represented by the low-rank matrices.

-LoRA's efficiency comes from AB.
-In traditional LLM training, W is trained directly.
+LoRA's efficiency comes from the AB matrix, which is the one getting modified, and which has significantly fewer parameters than W. In traditional LLM training, W is trained directly, which takes a huge amount of memory and GPU usage.
+In constrast, changing only AB requires significantly less memory.

+But what about performance?

 #### HuggingFace Functionality Example